nurfatihah62/nurfatihah62/README.md

 - 👋 Hi, I’m @nurfatihah62
-- 👀 I’m interested in learning new programming language
+- 👀 I’m interested in learning Python, Excel, and SQL Query
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Microsoft Power Query
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me [...](https://www.linkedin.com/in/nurfatihah-azmi-406466148/)

 <!---
 nurfatihah62/nurfatihah62 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.